-Warm up with quick gyoza kreplach (dumpling) soup
+Warm up in the sukkah with quick gyoza kreplach (dumpling) soup

 In the winter there is something so comforting about a classic Shabbat roasted chicken.
 Often though, the meal can feel heavy with chicken at the center of heavy starch and vegetable sides.
 This Rice Noodle Bowl takes either freshly roasted chicken breasts, or some of your leftover roasted chicken and creates a nice, light, customizable […]

 Gang, summer is coming to an end!
-We need to embrace all of its delights as much as we can, including swimming and eating as much ice cream as possible, because that’s what summer’s about, right?
-I think we should also embrace the later Shabbat start times, and one of my favorite ways to do […]
+We need to embrace all of its delights as much as we can, including swimming and eating as much ice cream as possible, because that’s what summer’s about, right (but also yogurt chicken wings!)?
+I think we should also embrace the later Shabbat start times, and one of […]

 Chicken is a mainstay in most Jewish homes.
 We love our chicken stock (homemade or store-bought and doctored will do) for matzah ball soup.
 You’ll find chopped chicken livers at the holiday table because every family has those who love it among the haters.
 For Shabbat, a nice roasted chicken kicks off the weekend and the […]

 Tu Bishvat is a celebration of the connections we have to nature and the new year of trees.
 When it comes to food, trees provide us with fruit and nuts.
 This nutty pilaf and Tu Bishvat Marbella chicken is an ode to both fruit and nuts.
 If you grew up with a copy of The Silver Palate […]